StaymanHou/problem_solving_algorithm/1_overview.md

 ### \[Tip 1.3.3\] Keep track of the problem

 The next tip which is conencted with the previous tip.
 One way to combat the solution-oriented mindset is to keep track of the problem.
 Keep asking yourself, what exact problem am I trying to solve as we make progress in the problem-solving.
+What kind of problems is this new thing going to solve as I learn it.
+What part of the problem is this solution going to solve for me?
+Is my current activity truely connected to the problem I'm trying to solve?
 Evaluate the ROI of each step you take.
 Ask yourself how does this step contribute to the problem.
 We shall elaborate on this in the next section.

 ## 1.4 Principle No.2 Hierarchical Thinking / Recursive & Iterative Process